Suppressed crosstalk between two-junction superconducting qubits with mode-selective exchange coupling: Sample Properties

-Motivated by the robust suppression in static ZZ, we fabricated and studied a number of devices with 6 TCQs connected by bus resonators, following the circuit in Fig.~\ref{fig:figure1}a.
 A diagram for one of the devices is shown in Fig.~\ref{fig:figure2}; all experimental data are derived from this device, although qualitatively similar results were seen in others.
 Each box represents a TCQ; the two frequencies in each box give the frequencies for the A mode (smaller frequency) and B mode (larger frequency) of each TCQ.
 The connecting black lines between the boxes represent bus resonators that are selectively coupled to the B modes of the TCQs.
-We employed coplanar waveguide bus resonators with frequencies between 4.0 and 4.2 GHz.
+We employed coplanar waveguide bus resonators with frequencies between 5.9 and 6.3 GHz.
 Between each qubit pair we print the measured static ZZ interaction between the A modes of the corresponding qubits.
 We observe that the ZZ values are consistently low, being statistically indistinguishable from zero.
-In terms of single-qubit performance, we found that the A modes typically had $T_1 \approx 80$ $\mu$s, $T^{echo}_2 \approx 40$ $\mu$s, and single-qubit gate errors of $\approx 0.1-0.3 \%$.
+In terms of single-qubit performance, we found that the A modes typically had $T_1 \approx 82$ $\mu$s, $T^{echo}_2 \approx 22$ $\mu$s, and single-qubit gate errors of $\approx 3.7 \times 10^{-4}$.
 We measure the same single-qubit gate errors whether the gates are run independently or simultaneously on all of the qubits.
-For additional details of this device, see Tables I and II in Supplementary Materials.
+For additional details of this device (including qubit frequencies and coherence times), see Tables \ref{table:deviceA}, \ref{table:deviceB}, and \ref{table:buses}.

 \dograph{figure2}{width = 3.5 in}{Diagram of featured device.
 The two frequencies in each box denote the A (lower) and B (higher) mode frequencies.
 Bus resonators are denoted by black lines connecting the qubits, with the static ZZ interaction between the A modes of the connected qubits printed near the buses.}